HF media art / Shutterstock

 |Degree of reliability (RT)

-This study demonstrates that hot-dip galvanized coatings are nearly 400% more reliable compared to paint coatings in a typical application.
-However, it does not reveal the true reliability of galvanized coatings since it is only concerned with the application stage of the process.
-The hot-dip galvanized coating will never fail due to application-related factors once it is applied.
-This is because the galvanized coating forms only on perfectly prepared steel surfaces, whereas it is possible to apply any paint on any surface to give a satisfactory initial appearance.
+This research shows that hot-dip galvanized coatings are approximately 400% more dependable when compared to paint coatings in a standard application.
+However, it does not expose the true dependability of galvanized coatings since it is only involved with the application stage of the process.